 - The domiciliary eye examination is available for patients who are unable to attend a practice unaccompanied due to physical or mental disability.

-- You should only provide the service at the request of the patient, a relative or primary carer.
+- You must provide the service only at the request of the patient, a relative or primary carer.

 - You should use your professional judgement when deciding whether to offer a domiciliary eye examination.

 - You should be flexible when examining the patient and adapt your techniques as required.

 - You should have suitable portable equipment.

 - There are additional factors to take into account if you carry out eye examinations in residential homes.

 - You should only provide a domiciliary eye examination for patients who cannot attend a practice unaccompanied due to physical or mental disability.53 These situations may include where a patient:

 - becomes distressed when taken out of their familiar surroundings.

 - You must only provide a domiciliary eye examination at the request of, and with the consent of, the patient or a relative or primary carer.